peteweb/xbox-clip-downloader/README.md

 # Node Xbox One Clip Downloader

-A simple tool that allows you to easily download all of the currently available public Xbox One video clips for a given Xbox One gamertag.
+A simple tool that allows you to easily download all of the currently available public video clips for a given Xbox One gamertag.

 ## Requirements